 Research and Development Expenses.
 Research and development expenses consist primarily of salaries and related expenses for design engineers and other technical personnel, the cost of developing prototypes, stock-based compensation and fees paid to consultants.
 We charge all research and development expenses to operations as incurred.
 We charge mask costs used in production to cost of revenues over a 12-month period.
 However, we charge costs related to pre-production mask sets, which are not used in production, to research and development expenses at the time they are incurred.
 These charges often arise as we transition to new process technologies and, accordingly, can cause research and development expenses to fluctuate on a quarterly basis.
 We believe that continued investment in research and development is critical to our long-term success, and we expect to continue to devote significant resources to product development activities.
-In particular, we are devoting substantial resources to the development of a new category of in-place associative computing products.
-Accordingly, we expect that our research and development expenses will continue to be substantial in future periods and may lead to operating losses in some periods.
+In particular, we are devoting substantial resources to the development expenses will continue to be substantial in future periods and may lead to operating losses in some periods.
 Such expenses as a percentage of net revenues may fluctuate from period to period.